x4m/index_diy/README.md

 Official documentation is the source of truth.
 Docs for pluggable index access methods can be found here https://www.postgresql.org/docs/current/indexam.html

+I'm not discussing [operator classes](https://www.postgresql.org/docs/current/sql-createopclass.html) in this talk.
+If ideas of core indexes suits your search well, probably, you should start with development of operator class.

 Thread about cache prefetches https://www.postgresql.org/message-id/flat/3B774C9E-01E8-46A7-9642-7830DC1108F1%40yandex-team.ru